I'm Dr. Ryeder,

 I use this to mean I will remain inquisitive.
 That the patient is the central location of the patient’s experiences and sensations and I am in service to that experience, to care for that person in their experience through skillful listening, space-holding, and touch.

 I’m in deep mentorship, friendship, and relationship with the work of Aaron Johnson and the Grief to Action project and programming.
 Since before it’s conception I’ve been here learning from Aaron and shaping ideas of deep holding and centering Blackness with the tools I learned from chiropractic, partner & solo dance, cranial sacral, massage, and a 20-year breath & movement practice.
-One outcome of this is the elaboration on Aaron's concept of a touch plan.
+One outcome of this is the elaboration on Aaron's concept of a touch plan, specifically through his life's work with The Chronically Undertouched Project.

 A touch plan is a comprehensive care plan that blurs the lines between professional and casual care.
 It can be comprised of a pet or a piece of earth, a rock, a soft bed, a foot massage, a held hand.
 A touch plan can come from a walk around the block.
 It’s these small things that we do to be in touch with ourselves, to keep ourselves nourished, and sometimes that touch plan is being poked by an acupuncturist or being adjusted by a chiropractor.
 The touch plan is in service to the idea that "touch begins long before contact" and so am I.